 We have historically signed a higher percentage of software license orders in the second and fourth quarters of each fiscal year.
-We generally see increased new orders in our second fiscal quarter, which is the quarter ended January 31st, due to customer buying patterns, and in our fourth fiscal quarter, which is the quarter ended January 31st, due to customer buying patterns, and in our fourth fiscal quarter, which is the quarter ended January 31st, due to customer buying patterns, and in our fourth fiscal quarter, which is the quarter ended July 31st, due to efforts by our sales team to achieve annual incentives.
+We generally see increased new orders in our second fiscal quarter, which is the quarter ended January 31st, due to customer buying patterns, and in our fourth fiscal quarter, which is the quarter ended July 31st, due to efforts by our sales team to achieve annual incentives.
 As a result, a significantly higher percentage of our annual license revenue has historically been recognized in our second and fourth fiscal quarters.
 Since a substantial majority of our license revenue has annual renewals after the initial term of the contract, we expect to continue to experience this seasonality effect in subsequent years.
-Further, the adoption of ASC 606 for revenue recognized upfront upon delivery of our software.
+Further, the adoption of ASC 606 for revenue recognizion has and may continue to heighten or change the seasonal impact on our new term licenses that are multi-year in nature with more revenue recognized upfront upon delivery of our software.

 We currently anticipate that sales of, and revenue from, subscription services will continue to increase in the future.
 Subscriptions are recognized ratably over the term of the agreement after provisioning of the service, which may take up to 90 days from the date of the agreement.
 Over time, this may reduce the impact of our historic seasonality, but in the near term the introduction of proportionally more subscription services into our revenue stream, together with their delayed and ratable recognition, will likely impact quarter over quarter and year-over-year revenue growth comparisons and cash flow because of the ramped nature of the annual installments of these multi-year arrangements.
-The concentration of sales in the second and fourth fiscal quarters, including sales of subscription services, may exacerbate this effect.

-Our quarterly growth in license revenue also may not coincide with new orders or invoicing activity in a given quarter, which could mask the impact of seasonal variations.
+Our quarterly growth in license revenue also may not coincide with new orders or cash flows in a given quarter, which could mask the impact of seasonal variations.
 This mismatch is primarily due to the following reasons:

-- revenue recognition may not occur in the period when the order is placed due to certain revenue recognition criteria not being met; - we may enter into license agreements with future product delivery requirements, specified terms for product upgrades or functionality, acceptance terms, or unconditional return rights, which may require us to delay revenue recognition for the initial period; - our subscription arrangements are recognized ratably and only a portion of the revenue from an order is recognized in the same fiscal period of the order; and - our term license agreements generally have annual billing arrangements over the initial term even though revenue is recognized upon delivery of the product.
+- revenue recognition may not occur in the period when the order is placed due to certain revenue recognition criteria not being met; - we may enter into license agreements with future product delivery requirements, specified terms for product upgrades or functionality, acceptance terms, or unconditional return rights, which may require us to delay revenue recognition for the initial period; - our subscription arrangements are recognized ratably and only a portion of the revenue from an order is recognized in the same fiscal period of the order; - subscription arrangements generally have ramped invoicing schedules over the initial term but revenue is recognized ratably over the initial term; and - our term license agreements generally have annual billing arrangements over the initial term even though revenue is recognized upon delivery of the product.

-Additionally, seasonal patterns may be affected by the timing of particularly large transactions and the large number of renewals that occur in the first fiscal quarter due to the timing of customer renewals, which were amended in anticipation of the transition to ASC 606.
+Additionally, seasonal patterns may be affected by the timing of particularly large transactions and the large number of renewals that occur in the first fiscal quarter.
 For example, in the first quarter of fiscal year 2019, we achieved higher revenue growth due to the delivery of a single license agreement with a term of ten years and resulted in the first quarter of fiscal year 2020 lacking comparability to the prior year period.